savingchina/savingchina.github.io/README.md

 # Overview

 [The Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall) manipulated of China society and generate a cult following.
+ >> Need clarity on what is Great Firewall
 This blood bloodthirsty generation becomes a huge threat to humanity.
+ >> Change too broad and not accurate, it is more clear with well known Russia influence
-Evidently, most Chinese out side [The Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall) is not thinking that way.
+ >> Need clarity on this like Trofim Lysenko 李森科 and Ukrain Holodomor Evidently, most Chinese out side [The Great Firewall of China](https://en.wikipedia.org/wiki/Great_Firewall) is not aligned.
 Example:
 1. [As a Chinese American, I can't help but feel ashamed](https://www.reddit.com/r/China/comments/tbzr90/as_a_chinese_american_i_cant_help_but_feel_ashamed/?utm_medium=android_app&utm_source=share)
 1. [In much of the world, Russia is losing the information war over Ukraine.
 In China, though, it’s winning big](https://www.reddit.com/r/worldnews/comments/tce7vs/in_much_of_the_world_russia_is_losing_the/?utm_medium=android_app&utm_source=share)